 … is too late?
 Well, it’s never too late for good wishes.
 We at the Career Service would like to wish you the best for the new year.
 We have started the New Year quite quickly, with many appointments and individual trainings.
 So it took some time for the good intentions of consistent blog writing to find its place.
 But here we are with a new input on job application!

 How late is too late is also always a question when applying.
-For example: Can I still send in my application documents after the application deadline stated in the advertisement? – You certainly can.
-But the question is whether it’s still worth it if you expect to be successful.
-The answer is not as simple as it might seem and often not the probably expected no. Especially for jobs advertised online, the fact that the advertisement is still available is an indication that an application may still be possible.
-My recommendation: Simply have a call and ask.
-If the phone call leads to a good conversation, this can be the basis for a good application, perhaps even for a completely different position in the company that you have not yet seen.
+For example: Can I still send in my application documents after the application deadline has passed?
+The answer is not as simple as it might seem and often not the probable expected no. You certainly can still apply, especially for jobs advertised online.
+The fact that the advertisement is still available, is an indication that an application may still be possible.
+Our recommendation: Simply give them a call and ask.
+If the phone call leads to a good conversation, this can be the basis for a good application, perhaps even for a completely different position in the company, which you were not aware of.
 In any case: Good luck!

 … that can drill holes in even the hardest concrete without making any noise – that’s what you want when an enthusiastic DIYer is trying out his new acquisition in the apartment next door.
 But drilling a hole and making no noise is a requirement profile that no one can fulfill.
 A similarly unfulfillable combination of requirements can also be found in some job advertisements.
 A pity, really.
 I can turn off the drill if I disturb my neighborhood.
 The job posting is something I should simply apply for, even if I don’t fulfill everything.
 Then, in case of doubt, there will be a rejection.
 Yes.
 But at last I still have the chance to get an answer and perhaps an invitation for a job interview.
-So why not have a try.
+So why not give it a try.
 Good luck.